PrincetonUniversity/ilabMonitor/README.md

  tail -f ilabMonitor.log
  ```

  You can simulate a failure by quitting the echo server (type control-c).
 If you have edit access to the web site specified by the "website" parameter in the config ifle, you can delete the "expectedText" from the web site.
 After you have reached the allowed number of failures ("failureLImit" in the config file), you can similute a recovery by starting the echo server again and/or putting the expected text back on the web site.
+When there is a failure, all the interlocks listed in ilabInterlockDevices-test should go on.
+The log file will list how many devices were turned on, were already on, or could not be turned on.
+When there is a recovery, another email is sent.

+ ## Production

+ Under Linux you can use crontab to periodically run ilabMonitorNanny.sh to check that the monitor is running, and to start it if it isn't.